 Non-interactive Streaming Licence:

-Non-Interactive Streaming Licences are available to webcasters based in Australia with users who are also based in Australia and/or the territories listed in the Territories Schedule.
+Non-Interactive Streaming Licences are available to webcasters based in Australia.
+In certain specific circumstances, PPCA may also be able to issue a licence to webcasters based in Australia who also wish to make their webcasting service available in any of the territories listed in the listed in the Territories Schedule.

 Interactive Streaming Licence:

-Interactive Streaming Licences are available to webcasters based in Australia, with users who are also based in Australia and/or the territories listed in the Territories Schedule.
+Interactive Streaming Licences are available to webcasters based in Australia, with users who are based in Australia.
+In certain specific circumstances, PPCA may also be able to issue a licence to interactive webcasters based in Australia who also wish to make their webcasting service available in any of the territories listed in the listed in the Territories Schedule.

 Background Music on Websites Licence: